scc-digitalhub/docs/user/docs/scenarios/mlllm/llm.md

 ## Exposing Predefined Text Generation Models

-In case of predefined HuggingFace ngenerative model it is possible to use ``huggingfaceserve`` runtime to expose the OpenAI compatible API.
+In case of predefined HuggingFace generative model it is possible to use ``huggingfaceserve`` runtime to expose the OpenAI compatible API.
 For this purpose it is necessary to define the ``huggingfaceserve`` function definition (via UI or SDK) providing the name of the exposed model and the URI of the model in the following form

 ``huggingface://<id of the huggingface model>``